helgoboss/helgobox/doc/user-guide.md

 **Let's see how to add and use our first mapping:**

-1. Press the "Add mapping" button.
+1. Press the "Add one" button.
    - A new mapping called "1" should appear in the mapping rows panel.
    - For now it's greyed out because it's not complete yet.
 The default target is a *Track FX parameter* target which doesn't yet refer to any specific FX.